AroniasPrenovost/scalp-trader/README.md

    FEDERAL_TAX_RATE=15
    ```

-4. Create a `config.json` file to define the assets and trading parameters:
+4. Copy the `example-config.json` file and create a `config.json` file to define the assets and trading parameters:

    ```json
    {